DHTMLX/docs-spreadsheet/docs/react/localization.md

 ## Number/date formatting (localization)

-The `localization` prop controls how numbers and dates are displayed — decimal separators, currency symbols, date patterns, etc. It uses the same format as the DHTMLX Spreadsheet [`localization`](/api/spreadsheet_localization_config/) configuration property.
+The `localization` prop controls how numbers and dates are displayed: decimal separators, currency symbols, date patterns, etc. It uses the same format as the DHTMLX Spreadsheet [`localization`](/api/spreadsheet_localization_config/) configuration property.

 ~~~tsx
 <ReactSpreadsheet